Fishing Season: Year Round in C&R Area (Prime: April - mid-November, mid-Jan.-March)

 Hatches:

-You might see the following... > Assorted tan/dun caddis, sizes, 16 to 20 Spotty... > Little yellow crane flies, sz.
-16. > Little black caddis, sz.
-20. > Blue Quills, sz.
-16/18. mid-day...small dark flies...quite difficult to see on the water. > Little blue wing olives, sz.
-20, roughly...sporadic.
-Small dark flies that are quite difficult to see on the water.
+You might see the following... > Assorted tan/dun caddis, sizes, 16 to 20 Spotty...morning and evening. > Little yellow crane flies, sz.
+16. morning and evening. > Little black caddis, sz.
+20.morning and evening. > Sulphurs are on!
+The blue-winged sulphurs, (E. Invaria) are about size 14.
+On warm, sunny days look for the flies right at dusk.
+Cool overcast days, they may trickle off all afternoon.
+Don't forget evening spinner falls. > Little blue wing olives (generically speaking), sz.
+20/22, roughly...sporadic.
+One type (baetis sp. likely) are small dark flies that are quite difficult to see on the water.
+The lighter ones are not "small sulphurs"!
+Likely Pseudocloeon sp. > Slate drakes, #10,12...Spotty but they are big bugs, and you can bet trout are aware of them.
 NOTE: Chasing hatches is like playing the lottery.
 Weather conditions are highly variable but very important to timing and intensity of aquatic insect activity.
 Only time on the water will allow the angler to be there when things get rolling.
 These reports are from observations/experiences up and down a thirty-mile stretch of stream and DO NOT necessarily apply to any given area.
 You may or may not see the same things as reported.

 Best Time to Fish: